mersenne1729/api-capstone-bookshelf/README.md

 The app's functionality includes:

 * A database of over 100 classical works
-* Summaries of the relevant information yeah I think
+* Summaries of the relevant information
 * Listing all callable data via *Wikipedia* on any given search query with links to the requested data.

 ## Technical